What is Appendicitis?

 The appendix is a small, finger-shaped pouch attached to the large intestine.
-There is still confusion about its function, but when it is inflamed, it often causes significant health complications.
-Appendix disease is the term for appendicitis, which is an inflammation of the appendix that must be treated urgently.
+The appendix was previously considered a vestigial organ, but current evidence suggests it may play a role in immune function and maintaining healthy gut bacteria, but when it is inflamed, it often causes significant health complications.
+Appendicitis is an inflammation of the appendix that must be treated urgently.

 However, although the appendix is considered a vestigial organ, problems with it must be acted on quickly since they can get worse easily and become life-threatening.